 Some financial advice can only be given by advisers who are regulated by the Financial Conduct Authority (FCA), this is called regulated financial advice.

-Helping people to understand the financial implications of having care and support needs will include unregulated financial information and advice such as help with completing benefit applications but it may also require regulated financial advice.
+Helping people to understand the financial implications of having care and support needs will include unregulated financial advice such as help with completing benefit applications but it may also require regulated financial advice.